 Motorcycle Accident Statistics For Florida

 Riding a motorcycle can be dangerous in the best conditions—and even more so in bad weather or on hazardous roads.

-According to the National Highway Traffic Safety Administration (NHTSA), motorcycle riders are 27 times more likely to die in a crash than are passenger-car occupants.
+According to the National Highway Traffic Safety Administration (NHTSA), motorcycle fatalities went up 9% in 2021.
 In Florida, motorcyclists accounted for nearly 17% of all traffic fatalities in 2018, though motorcycles were involved in just 2% of crashes, according to the Department of Highway Safety and Motor Vehicles (FLHSMV).
-Of the 181 traffic fatalities in 2019 in Orange County, which includes Orlando, 30 were motorcyclists.
+Of the 106 traffic fatalities in 2022 in Orange County, which includes Orlando, 17 were motorcyclists.